With marketing automation, it’s super easy to set up a workflow and just forget about it.

 - Create a list called Qualified leads.

-- Create an automated workflow that automatically adds contacts to that list once they have the score that you determined in step 1.
+- Create an automated workflow that automatically segments contacts into that list once they have the score that you determined in step 1.

 Calculate the rate of qualified leads